justinjiajia/cloud_security/labs/lab_4_new.md

     The message states *"You don't have permissions to upload files and folders"*.
 Choose *Close*.

+4. You can repeat the previous steps for the rest of the general purpose buckets.
+You'll encounter the same error when attempting upload files

 4. Review the policy details for Amazon S3 access: